Ashish Nanda

 Nanda joined IIMA as Director on 2 Sept 2013.
 Upon taking charge, Nanda described IIMA as "a hidden jewel."

-In addition to his administrative responsibilities, Professor Nanda teaches in PGP, PGPX, and Executive Education Programmes at the Institute.
-Before joining IIMA, Nanda was Robert Braucher Professor of Practice at Harvard Law School for seven years.
+In addition to his administrative responsibilities, Professor Nanda teaches in PGP, PGPX, and Executive Education Programs at the Institute.
+Before joining IIMA, Nanda was Robert Braucher Professor of Practice at Harvard Law School for 7 years.
 Before that, he was a Harvard Business School faculty member for 13 years.
 He was Officiating Director, IIM Nagpur from its inception in 2015 to 2017 and Fellow, Harvard Business School Executive Education from 2013 to 2017.
 He is Distinguished Fellow, Harvard Law School Executive Education.